jcentner/chrome-dino/README.md

 ## Overview

-Use Pytorch, stable-baselines3, etc. to build a model to play chrome://dino with reinforcement learning and optical character recognition.
+Use PyTorch, Stable Baselines, Tesseract-OCR, etc. to build a model to play chrome://dino with reinforcement learning (DQN) and optical character recognition.

-Developing on Windows with Python 3.10 and Jupyter-Lab

 Naive 2018 version included, which used a CNN trained on human input